Program of All-Inclusive Care for the Elderly: Program description

-Under funding from the CMS, PACE provides all services covered by the Medicare and Medicaid.
+With funding from CMS, PACE provides all services covered by the Medicare and Medicaid.
 PACE may also cover services outside the scope of Medicare and Medicaid funding, as long as the providers deem the service necessary.
-Most PACE participants have co-morbidities, including cardiovascular diseases, diabetes, and hypertension.
+Most PACE participants have comorbidities such as cardiovascular diseases, diabetes, and hypertension.
 PACE provides services including primary care, home care, labs, medications, recreational therapy, social services, counseling, transportation to care facilities, and more.
-By providing all-inclusive care for the participants, PACE maintains the health of members and prevent exacerbation of current medical conditions.
-Patients are less likely to request extensive acute care, nursing facility care, or in-patient services.
-Under this method, PACE serves as a cost-saving elderly care program that emphasizes on preventative, up-stream care.
-Notably, PACE programs saved California State $22.6 million in health care cost for elderly.

-PACE programs organize their services in "PACE Centers".
-Currently, there are 272 PACE Centers in 30 states, serving around 55,000 participants.
-PACE Centers serve as comprehensive care centers that include services that would otherwise require accessing primary care offices, social services, rehabilitation centers, recreational facilities, and more.
-Services such as routine care, exercise programs, dietary monitoring, strength training, and mental health services are provided out of these centers.
+PACE programs organize their services in PACE Centers.
+As of 2021, there are 272 PACE Centers in 30 states, serving around 55,000 participants.
+PACE Centers serve as comprehensive care centers that include services that would otherwise require accessing primary care offices, social services, rehabilitation centers, recreational facilities, and others.
+Services such as routine care, exercise programs, dietary monitoring, strength training, and mental health services are provided.
 The goal is to reduce burnout from caregivers and provide support for the members.
-The centers are regularly accessible to members; they can participate daily, weekly, or monthly depending on their needs.
-Care decisions are made at these centers between the members, their care team, and any caregivers.
+The centers are regularly accessible to members; they can participate daily, weekly, or monthly depending on their customized care plan, developed collaboratively between participants, their interdisciplinary care team, and their caregivers.

 Financing

-PACE receives monthly funding from the CMS under risk-adjusted per-member payments, or capitation.
-Medicaid covers the monthly premium of long-term care, and Medicare covers the rest.
-For PACE participants who are qualified for Medicare but not Medicaid, they are responsible for monthly premium equal to the Medicaid capitation fee and the premium for medications under Medicare Part D. Participants who are not eligible for Medicare or Medicaid can still be eligible for PACE, but will be responsible for the cost of the program.
+PACE receives payment from CMS via risk-adjusted per-member per-month (PMPM) payments, known as capitation.
+Medicaid covers the monthly premium of long-term care.
+For PACE participants who are qualified for Medicare but not Medicaid, they are responsible for monthly premium equal to the Medicaid capitation fee and the premium for medications under Medicare Part D. Participants who do not have Medicare or Medicaid are eligible for PACE but are responsible for the full cost of the program.